Improving Your Lawn's Drought Tolerance

 Use our online Irrigation Calculator to estimate the amount of irrigation water being applied in gallons, CCFs and inches.

 Once you have watered your lawn, hold off watering again until a portion of it shows one or more of the wilt signs.
 Do not irrigate to the point of run-off, where the soil is no longer able to absorb water and it flows on top of the ground or pavement.
-This only wastes water and does nothing for your landscape.
+This wastes water and does nothing for your landscape.

 Always mow at the highest recommended height for your turf species.
 This increases leaf area, allowing for more photosynthesis, the process by which plants make carbohydrates that they store to help them survive stresses like drought.
 The higher the mowing height, the deeper and more extensive the root system will be.